logo

 While the Regulation, once adopted, will apply in the EU, it will inevitably have consequences outside the EU, and it remains to be seen whether it will influence the practices and regulations of third countries.
 It is worth noting that the G7 itself, which met in Japan in mid-May 2023, announced the creation of the “Hiroshima AI Process“, a collaborative forum to establish homogeneous international standards for the regulation of artificial intelligence.

-At Letslaw by RSM we are experts in providing legal advice on digital law as well as Artificial Intelligence matters, so we will be glad to assist you in adapting your project to the new regulatory requirements on Artificial Intelligence.
+At Letslaw we are experts in providing legal advice on digital law as well as Artificial Intelligence matters, so we will be glad to assist you in adapting your project to the new regulatory requirements on Artificial Intelligence.
 Do not hesitate to contact us!

 Contact Us